 Tips for Safe, Easy Travel with a Senior

 Traveling can be an extra source of stress for caregivers and seniors alike.
 The idea of handling a loved one’s limited mobility, chronic illness, depression or other health conditions while away from home can lead to anxiety rather than anticipation.
 To ensure everyone feels prepared, discuss the hypothetical itinerary before booking and acknowledge any concerns your loved one may have.
 Addressing the unknowns in your travel plans will help everyone feel more confident and replace apprehension with excitement.

 - Tailor travel to your loved one’s needs.

 Attention to detail is crucial when planning a vacation with a senior, whether it’s a short road trip, a cruise or a cross-country flight.
 Think about accessibility features you will need, how much luggage and medical equipment you’ll be traveling with, and special needs that must be met throughout the trip.
 The easiest way to anticipate your loved one’s needs is to take detailed notes while going through their daily routine at home and while on outings.
 Take these factors into account when booking flights, rental cars, hotel rooms and scheduling activities.
 Be sure to request the accommodations you know you will need and inquire about additional accessibility features that the airline, hotel or other businesses offer that may come in handy.
 For example, you may want to book hotel rooms that are located on the first floor and/or are adjoining, arrange for specialty meals that meet your loved one’s dietary restrictions, or reserve aisle seats near the lavatories on the airplane for easier toileting.

-- Bring all prescriptions: Always bring extra medications and a copy of your loved one’s prescriptions when traveling.
-If flying, ensure each prescription is in its original container and double-check with your loved one’s doctor's office to see if you will need any special documentation for traveling with certain medications.
+Always bring extra doses of medication and copies of your loved one’s prescriptions when traveling.
+If you will be flying, ensure each prescription is in its original container and double-check with your loved one’s doctor to see if you will need any special documentation for traveling with certain medications.